34 Top Shopify Stores to Imitate to Boost Sales & Customer Happiness

 Helix Sleep

-And, a company that sells custom mattresses understands better than most that they need a custom Shopify store to go with it.
+A company that sells custom mattresses understands better than most that they need a custom Shopify store to go with it.
 Which is why they use Shogun Page Builder to make every page pop.

-One of the first things you see as you enter the site is their ‘WHICH MATTRESS IS RIGHT?’ call to action, which takes you to a quiz that finds exactly the right type of mattress for your needs.
+One of the first things you see as you enter the site is ‘WHICH MATTRESS IS RIGHT?’ call to action, which takes you to a quiz that finds exactly the right type of mattress for your needs.

 With that, they can capture important unique information that helps them create personalized email marketing campaigns that can push potential customers over the line for this higher ticket purchase.